Bringing The Outdoors In

 People who are recovering from surgery have been shown to recover faster and to need less pain medication if they are given a room with a scenic view of nature 4.
 Even people who are shown photos of nature5 or are immersed in virtual nature show some improvements.

 So how does this relate to essential oils?
-When we open a bottle of an essential oil like Atlas Cedar, Balsam Fir, Hemlock Spruce or one of the Eucalypts (or the Mountain Forest Synergy blend), perhaps it reminds our psychology (and maybe even physiology) of when we have been in a natural environment like walking in a forest.
+When we open a bottle of an essential oil like Atlas Cedarwood, Balsam Fir, Hemlock Spruce or one of the Eucalypts (or the Mountain Forest Synergy blend), perhaps it reminds our psychology (and maybe even physiology) of when we have been in a natural environment like walking in a forest.
 Perhaps that’s why so many essential oils help relieve anxiety.

 Studies have shown that smelling either Rosemary or Lavender essential oil for only five minutes decreases levels of the stress hormone cortisol in people’s saliva6.This is similar to the effects reported as a result of being in a natural environment.